Want A Rainforest Garden? Then Plant Dry, Not Wet…

 The rainforest display at the National Botanical Garden in Canberra is a special place where rainforest plants thrive in a drier climate with a frosty winter.
 Here inspiration comes from they way they are grown in a hostile climate – in a gully, sheltered by trees and coddled by irrigation.
 That display is a fine example of how microclimates can be modified to suit special plant collections.

 But what happens to wet rainforest plants during drought?
-They either need watering of they suffer, sometimes severely.
+They either need watering or they suffer, sometimes severely.
 Watering restrictions in the 1990’s made keeping the rainforest displays at the RBGS quite testing.
-Lacking fresh water bores, or sufficient stored rainwater, those rainforest displays didn’t always cope well with drought.
-It was tough for the gardeners who cared for those displays to watch them suffer.
+Lacking fresh water bores, or stored rainwater, those rainforest displays didn’t always cope well with drought.
+It was tough for the gardeners who cared for those displays to watch them suffer when water was rationed.

 Plant Dry Rainforest